Durham/RWKV-finetune-script/readme.md

 RWKV (https://github.com/BlinkDL/RWKV-LM) models on your data, particularly on Alpaca and it's derivatives.

 This is quick and dirty solution, not very optimal in many aspects.
+Following information are my findings, it could be wrong, use on your own risk.

 # Instruction
 ## Prepare your data